Bernese Mountain Dog

 About the Bernese Mountain Dog

-Standing 23 to 27 inches tall and weighing 70 to 115 pounds, the Bernese Mountain Dog is a giant-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 23 to 27 inches tall and weighing 70 to 115 pounds, the Bernese Mountain Dog is a giant-sized dog.
+One of only four Swiss Mountain Dog breeds (Sennenhund) and the only one with a long coat, making it instantly recognizable in the group.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview